orit1989/clicky-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Overview

+## Memory Game With React-

+1. The application will keep track of the user's score.
+The user's score will be incremented when clicking an image for the first time.
+The user's score will be reset to 0 if they click the same image more than once.

+2. Every time an image is clicked, the images will shuffle themselves in a random order.

+3. Once the user gets all the guesses correct, the game will restart by clicking again on an image.

+##Enjoy!

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).